 This next graphic offers some insight into general riot police tactics and how to counter them:

 Barricades can be another important tool as this graphic demonstrates:

 Another important tactic is secrecy.
-Although I believe transparency is key to any kind of democratic institution or organization to be fair, community police and militias may need to be more secret to avoid persecution from the state until they reach a critical mass and can’t possibly all be prosecuted by the state.
-When they are bigger than the state armies and police we have now, then it will be possible to operate openly and destroy these state-run institutions.
-Even protesters would be wise to hide their identities with masks or bandannas (as black blockers do) because freedom fighters and political dissidents the world over are unjustly targeted everyday.
+Although I believe transparency is key to any kind of democratic institution or organization to be fair, militias may need to be more secret to avoid persecution from the state until they reach a critical mass and can’t possibly all be prosecuted by the state.
+When they are bigger than the state armies and police we have now, then it will be possible to operate openly and abolish these state-run institutions.
+Even protesters would be wise to hide their identities with masks or bandannas (as black blocks do) because freedom fighters and political dissidents the world over are unjustly targeted everyday.
 To keep their efforts going, they must hide their identities, especially when taking actions considered “criminal,” not out of fear but because this system is unjustly weighed against us.

 iWalk Free Foundation, Global Slavery Index, 2014.